Report on Government Services 2024

 - The average daily number of young people is calculated by summing the number of days each young person spends under community‑based supervision during the year (irrespective of age) and dividing this total by the number of days in the same year.

 A low or decreasing average cost per day per young person is desirable as, all else being equal, it suggests more efficient resource management.

-Nationally in 2021-22, the average cost per day per young person subject to community‑based supervision was $280.
-These data vary across jurisdictions (figure 17.8 and table 17A.20).
+Nationally in 2022-23, the average cost per day per young person subject to community‑based supervision was $305.
+This data varies across jurisdictions (figure 17.8 and table 17A.20).

 ‘Cost per young person subject to detention‑based supervision’ is an indicator of governments’ objective to provide youth justice services in an efficient manner.